ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 boost::asio::streambuf readBuffer;
 ```

-defines an instance of asio library's `streambuf` class.
+defines an instance of Asio library's `streambuf` class.
 It holds a buffer that can be modified.

 The line